Wisconsin Evangelical Lutheran Synod: Military services

 The WELS Military Services Committee provides spiritual services through full and part-time chaplains to WELS members and other people in the United States Armed Forces.
 The WELS has a full-time civilian chaplain in Europe and a national civilian chaplain and liaison to the military.
 The WELS also has 122 pastors who serve as part-time chaplains throughout the United States and around the world.

 Deaf and hard of hearing

 The WELS Mission for the Deaf and Hard of Hearing helps congregations to serve the deaf and hard of hearing.
-“The Mission for the Deaf and Hard of Hearing offers resources to aid ministry to people who are deaf or have any degree of hearing loss.”

 Visually impaired

 The WELS Mission for the Visually Impaired helps congregations serve those who cannot see or who because of visual impairment or a print impairment cannot read a book or other printed material.
 The WELS Mission for the Visually Impaired is able to provide a wide variety of Christian resources for free to anyone who qualifies because of copyright law.

-“Volunteers at the Mission for the Visually Impaired Workshop in South St Paul, Minn. and across the US produce Christian materials in audio formats, braille and large print.
-These materials are distributed free of charge throughout the world to WELS and non-WELS people who need them.”

 Evangelism

-The WELS Commission on Evangelism “... assists congregations to seize opportunities the Lord provides to evangelize lost souls by developing and promoting evangelism resources and by promoting evangelism attitudes, structures, and programs consistent with Christian doctrine.”
+The WELS Commission on Evangelism "... assists congregations to seize opportunities the Lord provides to evangelize lost souls by developing and promoting evangelism resources and by promoting evangelism attitudes, structures, and programs consistent with Christian doctrine."